cr0wdedroom/WinSentinel-Endpoint-Threat-Visibility-and-Detection-Framework/README.md

 Showcase core SOC skills: event correlation, telemetry analysis, and alert triage

 ## Step 1: Wazuh Manager Active Status
+Installed the Wazuh Manager on my Kali Linux virtual machine.
+The Wazuh Manager acts as the central server that collects, analyzes, and stores security data received from various agents.

+Installation Summary:

+Installed using the official Wazuh repository.

+Followed proper setup steps, ensuring all necessary dependencies were met.

+Ensured no broken configuration in ossec.conf by validating with xmllint.

+Service Activation:

-Installed Wazuh Manager on my Kali VM and checked to see the running status.
+After installation, I started and enabled the Wazuh Manager service and checked the running status.

 ![Wazuh Manager Active Status](screenshots/wazuh-manager-active-status.png)